01 of 09

 Introduction and Tips

-Edinburgh's Royal Mile slopes down from Edinburgh Castle on Castle Rock, to the Palace of Holyrood House in the shadow of the mountains of Holyrood Park.
+Edinburgh's Royal Mile slopes down from Edinburgh Castle on Castle Rock to the Palace of Holyrood House in the shadow of the mountains of Holyrood Park.
 Along the way, the route follows the eastern ridge of an extinct volcano - one of several in Scotland's capital.

 - Every Edinburgh hill you walk down is paid for by one or two more you have to climb.
-In the context of this itinerary, walking up the Royal Mile is no more difficult that walking down it.
+In the context of this itinerary, walking up the Royal Mile is no more difficult than walking down it.